dyballa/IAN/README.md

 pip install git+https://github.com/dyballa/IAN
 ```

 You will need to have `git` installed for this command to work.
-I plan to create a pip-installable package soon.
+I strongly recommend creating a new environment for installing IAN.

 ## Documentation